-What are we currently working on at the Learning Collaborative?
+What are we currently working on at the Community of Practice

 - Building the evidence base for Participation.

 - Sharing best practice across the South West and nationally